dogweather/forkful/content/en/vba/dates-and-times/calculating-a-date-in-the-future-or-past.md

 ---
 date: 2024-02-01 21:30:08.974398-07:00
-description: "Calculating a date in the future or past involves determining a date\
+description: "How to: In Visual Basic for Applications (VBA), the primary function\
-  \ that is a specified number of days, months, or years away from a given date.\u2026"
+  \ used to calculate future or past dates is `DateAdd()`.
+This function adds a specified\u2026"
 lastmod: '2024-03-13T22:44:59.946560-06:00'
 model: gpt-4-0125-preview
-summary: Calculating a date in the future or past involves determining a date that is a specified number of days, months, or years away from a given date.
+summary: In Visual Basic for Applications (VBA), the primary function used to calculate future or past dates is `DateAdd()`.
 title: Calculating a date in the future or past
 weight: 26
 ---